Tennis Elbow Treatment – PRP Injections

 Tennis elbow is a very common condition which causes pain along the outside portion of the elbow.
 Gripping, should be torquing, pinching and lifting of even light objects such as a coffee cup can become exquisitely painful.
 The lay press has reported on a treatment that has been used for tendinopathies including tennis elbow, PRP (platelet-rich plasma).
 PRP is a technique in which blood is drawn from the patient and spun down extracting the serum portion of the blood that includes the platelets.
 The theory is that this portion of the blood, when injected back into the area of the injured, inflamed tendon, will lead to its healing.
 The question is whether or not this particular treatment is any better than the standard treatment of corticosteroid injection .
 The theory certainly seems to make sense.

 In fact, in one large “systemic” review of the entire literature demonstrated strong statistical evidence against platelet-rich plasma injections.
-Strong evidence against platelet-rich plasma injections for chronic lateral epicondylar tendinopathy: a systematic review;
+Strong evidence against platelet-rich plasma injections for chronic lateral epicondylar tendinopathy.

-If you are interested in the treatment of tennis elbow (lateral epicondylitis), please contact Jacksonville Orthopaedic Institute at (904) JOI-2000 or https://www.joionline.net for online scheduling.
+If you are interested in the treatment of tennis elbow (lateral epicondylitis), please contact Jacksonville Orthopaedic Institute at (904) JOI-2000 or schedule online.

 - Finally, to schedule an appointment for physical or occupational therapy, call 904-858-7045 or visit 12 area JOI Rehab Centers.